ACI-Rental/backend/README.md

 3. Ensure Docker version 20 or above is installed .
 In a terminal run `docker --version` and validate the version.
 4. Obtain a client secret in the Surfconext environment.
+5. Ensure NodeJS version 16 or above is installed.
+In a terminal run `node --version` and validate the version

 ### Run the required dependencies.
 Open a terminal in the root of this repository.
 In that terminal run `docker compose up -d`.
 This will launch the following services: